espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 Initialization
 --------------

-Since the ESP-NETIF component uses system events, the typical network startup code looks like this (note, that error handling is omitted for clarity):
+Since the ESP-NETIF component uses system events, the typical network startup code looks like this (note, that error handling is omitted for clarity, see :example_file:`ethernet/basic/main/ethernet_example_main.c` for complete startup code):

 .. code-block:: c